Home » Courses » Higher Education » Access to Higher Education: Diploma in Health Professions

 Progression

-This Diploma leads to a wide range of degree courses in, for example, Human Biosciences, Podiatry, Mental Health Nursing, Child Nursing, Adult Nursing, Paramedic Science, Midwifery, Occupational Therapy, Physiotherapy, Radiography, Dental Hygiene & Nursing, Sports Coaching.
+This Diploma can lead to a wide range of degree courses in, for example, Human Biosciences, Podiatry, Mental Health Nursing, Child Nursing, Adult Nursing, Paramedic Science, Midwifery, Occupational Therapy, Physiotherapy, Radiography, Dental Hygiene, Nursing, and Sports Coaching.

 Facilities and resources